Skylake-dev/Notes/Computer Security/Computer Security.md

 - .bss, contains allocated but uninitialized data, zeroed at the beginning.

 ![program_layout](assets/program_layout.png)
-Stack and Heap are dinamically allocated during the exectuion of the program:
+Stack and Heap are dynamically allocated during the execution of the program:
 - stack contains the frames of the functions as well as local variables
-- heap contains dinamically allocated data (e.g. malloc)
+- heap contains dynamically allocated data (e.g. malloc)

 ### Stack
 LIFO data structure used to manage function calls and local variables.
 The register ESP always points at the top of the stack while EBP points at the base of the current frame (function invocation).